 2014 Santa Fe Community Homesteading Potluck Gatherings

 The goal of our potlucks is to bring people together and organically create an environment of education between the different levels of experience.
 Come if you are a novice, an expert, or anything in between in the topics of gardening, beekeeping, backyard chicken coops and urban farming.
-This year we will also have a ‘Question and Answer section’ at each potluck for anybody that has questions about their garden.
+This year we will also have a ‘Question and Answer section’ at each potluck for anybody that has questions about their garden and a show and tell if someone has something to share with gardeners.

 Bring a dish to share with the group.
 We want this to be a zero waste event so please bring a plate, silverware and a cup.
 We have reusable dishes to use at our potlucks.

-DATES: Potluck dates will move around a bit but we are trying to have them on one day in the middle of each Month-February through October (check dates below for exact date)
+DATES: Potluck dates will move around a bit but we have them on a Wednesday in the middle of each Month-February through October (check dates below for exact date)

 Here are the rest of the dates for the year: